vanGoghhh/tp/docs/UserGuide.md

 Symbols/Font   | Explanation
 ---------------|------------------------------------
-`command`      | A string that is highlighted in grey indicates that the string is related to a command.
-It could be a command format, a full command or part of a command .
+`command`      | A string that is highlighted in grey indicates that the string is related to a typed command.
+The string could be a command format, a full command or part of a command .
 {*Description*}| Curly braces indicates a variable field that is described by *Description*.
-This is used to display results of commands that depend on a specific user's data.
+This is used to display results of commands that vary depending on a user's specific data.
 For example, the number of jobs in the list is variable and would depend on the specific user, hence this will be represented as {*Number of jobs*} in this User Guide.
 :black_nib:    | An example of how to use the feature.
 :memo:         | Additional comments on the section or sub-section being explained.
 :bulb:         | Useful tips that you can keep in mind when exploring the application or this document.